-Caprese salad, mozzarella cheese and tomatoes, is one of the most toothsome and easiest Italian recipes.
-All bright sides: this dish always turns out right, everyone enjoys it, and most of all it makes a fast lunch or dinner with a few ingredients you have in your pantry.
+A Caprese salad, with fresh mozzarella and tomatoes, is one of the most delicious and easiest Italian recipes.
+This dish always turns out right, everyone enjoys it, and most of all, it makes a fast lunch or dinner with only a few ingredients.

 A dish which dates back in time

-Here, I am not only going to write a recipe, I am going to write a milestone of the Neapolitan culinary tradition.
-In Campania, mozzarella is as precious as gold, white gold!
-Something you can’t joke around.
-Its taste and its texture makes this dish famous (and hacked) all around the world.
-Unluckily, tasty mozzarella can’t be easily found outside Campania.
+Here, I am not only going to write about a recipe, but I am also going to write about a Neapolitan culinary tradition.
+In Campania, mozzarella is as precious as gold—white gold.
+Its taste and its texture make this dish famous all around the world.
+Unfortunately, tasty and fresh mozzarella can’t be easily found outside Campania.

 Chose the right ingredients for a perfect caprese

 - Mozzarella: Only prepare this with fresh mozzarella if you can.
 The original recipe calls for fresh, but the tastier buffalo-milk mozzarella fits well too.
 It shouldn’t release too much liquid; otherwise, the caprese gets watered down and is runny, which will spoil the taste of the tomatoes.